leafygreen/backbone-bootstrap-modals/docs/BaseModal.md

 Rendering the modal causes each of the subviews to be rendered and appended to the modal view's `el`.

+Note that the modal's `el` never has to be explicity added to the document, as Bootstrap's show logic handles this.

 ## Documentation Index

 * [BaseModal's Subview Properties](#basemodals-subview-properties)